James T. Harris III: Career

 Harris is nationally recognized for his work in civic engagement.
-In 2011 he was awarded the Chief Executive leadership award by the Council for the Advancement and Support of Education.
-He has been elected to serve on multiple national and state boards holding many leadership positions including currently serving as treasurer and a member of the executive committee of the Council for the Advancement and Support of Education, and as a member of the steering committee of the National Anchor Institutions Task Force.
+In 2011 he was awarded the Chief Executive leadership award by the Council for the Advancement and Support of Education for District II, and received the award again in 2025 for District VII.
+He has been elected to serve on multiple national and state boards holding many leadership positions including serving as chair of the Board of Directors for the Council for the Advancement and Support of Education, and American Council on Education Commission on the Advancement of Racial and Ethnic Equity (2006-2009).
 Examples of leadership roles he held earlier in his career include being elected as the Chair of the Association of Independent Colleges and Universities of Pennsylvania, Chair of Pennsylvania Campus Compact and Vice Chair of the national Campus Compact Board.

-He also served as the Chair of the NCAA Division III President's Council.
-During his time on the NCAA board he was a member of the executive committee and was on the presidential search committee that hired current NCAA president Mark Emmert.
+Harris served as Vice Chair of the NCAA Division I President's Council, and the Chair of the NCAA Division III President's Council earlier in his career.

-Harris has been a member of the MDP faculty at Harvard University since 2001.
-He is the author of multiple scholarly articles on higher education and in 2013 he co-authored a book on Academic Leadership and Governance published by Stylus.
+Harris served as a member of the MDP faculty at Harvard University from 2001-2019.
+He is the author of multiple scholarly articles on higher education and in 2013 he co-authored a book on Academic Leadership and Governance, with a second edition in 2022.

+Harris has written a number of opinion pieces and guest essays.
+In 2023 he authored a piece about serving as a university president in Inside Higher Ed where he discussed his regular walks with students and USD community members.
+He authored an opinion piece in The New York Times in 2025 entitled "Big Football is ruining College Sports," where he argues that the Power Four schools should go their own way to give other sports a chance to shine.

 Personal life

-Harris has been married to the former Mary Catherine Kurdila for over thirty years and they have two sons; Zachary and Braden.
+Harris has been married to Mary Catherine Harris (née Kurdila) for over forty years and they have two sons; Zachary and Braden.
 Harris is a Catholic.